Mobara4/email-classifier-project/README.md

-# Chained Email Classifier – Multi-Label AI Architecture
+# Chained Email Classifier – Multi-Label Architecture

 This project implements a Chained Multi-Output Architecture to classify customer support emails into multiple label layers: Type 2, Type 3, and Type 4.